BodenMcHale/Lua_Quick_Guide/README.md

   print("The age is under 18")
 end

--- elseif and else comparisons if age > 18 then print("The age is over 18")
+-- elseif and else for comparisons if age > 18 then print("The age is over 18")
 elseif age == 18 then